 Does your home still have an old style fuse panel?
-Are circuits overloaded?
+Are your circuits overloaded?
 Has your insurance company refused to renew your home insurance policy?
-Your home may be in need of a service panel upgrade.
+Your home may be in need of an electrical panel upgrade.
 Modern circuit breaker panels are more convenient, and are built to far higher safety standards than outdated fuse panels.

 Small Jobs Electric ® has the solution to all of your Electrical Panels and home electrical needs.
-Please contact us today, and our professional electricians can inspect your current electrical panel, and address any electrical issues that could be posing a potential danger in your home.
-Our professional electricians can help you prevent any electrical emergencies, to help keep your home and family safe from potential electrical hazards.
+Please contact us today, and our professional electricians can inspect your current electrical panel.
+Then, we address any electrical issues that could be posing a potential danger in your home.
+Our professional electricians can help you prevent any electrical emergencies.
+We want to help keep your home and family safe from potential electrical hazards.

 Please contact us today, for further information about how we can assist you.